drjkuo/JujiOA/README.md

 ```

 #### Server side
-On the server side, in the index.js file, we leverage twitter.getUserTimeline by @BoyCook to pull the most recent 200 tweets of the designated twitter ID from Twitter.
-Then, we sort those tweets by their number of liked and return top 10 liked tweets to the client.
+On the server side, in the index.js file, I leverage twitter.getUserTimeline by @BoyCook to pull the most recent 200 tweets of the designated twitter ID from Twitter.
+Then, I sort those tweets by their number of liked and return top 10 liked tweets to the client.
 One enhancement could be made by replacing sort() with the help of a priority queue.
 ```javascript
 app.get('/hot2', function (req, res) {
   twitter.getUserTimeline({ screen_name: req.query.twitterID, count: '200'},